sankarML/CSP-MvCDA/README.md

 % Date: February, 2024

-There are three folders, namely, Code, Data and Result Code folder contains the code files for CSP-MvCDA
+There are three folders, namely, Code, Data and Result.
+Code folder contains the code files for CSP-MvCDA.
-Data folder contains one example data set ALOI (https://elki-project.github.io/datasets/multi_view) Result folder contain the result correspoding to ALOI
+Data folder contains one example data set ALOI (https://elki-project.github.io/datasets/multi_view).
+Result folder contain the result correspoding to ALOI.

 To run the code make sure you use the suitable parameters.
 Here, a list is provided alpha_list = [0.0,0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9,1.0]